 Ian Harris: One of the things that I always find when I talk to agency owners is that managing their agency’s growth is one of the biggest headaches they have.
 How do you structure things?
 How do you put the right people in the right places?
 Recently I’ve found this system called EOS ®, the Entrepreneurial Operating System ® – and it’s basically an ‘off the shelf’ operating model for agencies.
 Instead of reinventing the wheel and making it up as you go along, it’s a system that you can effectively take and use to run your agency, and we are going to be talking to some people who have lots of experience in implementing this.
 We’ll be finding out how they’re getting on with it and whether it’s something that you should look at as well in your agency.

 We’re going to be talking to Danny Ashton the founder of NeoMam Studios, which is a content marketing agency.
 We’re also going to be talking to Dean Breyley from Grow or Die.
-Dean is a Certified EOS Implementer™ so he’s one of the people who knows how to implement EOS and he’s actually helped Danny to implement.
+Dean is the Community Leader (Europe)™ and a Certified EOS Implementer™ so he’s one of the people who knows how to implement EOS and he’s actually helped Danny to implement.
 So let’s kick off with you Danny.
 Every hero needs a kind of dark origin story – tell us what brought you to EOS – The Entrepreneurial Operating System.
 Tell us about the sort of pain you went through and what brought you to it.

 Danny Ashton: I’d been running the agency for probably about three years when I initially started to think about things.
 So, in the initial stage we were very lucky in that we had a lot of demand for what we did.
 I’ll be honest, I used to think “Oh this is so easy – I’m kind of getting a little bit bored because people said running a business is meant to be challenging”.
 Which is probably a thought that- if you ever have- you should be really worried because that means something is going to happen!
 The first thing that happened is that the business started to slow down a little bit.
 Just to give you an idea, in that year before, we grew probably from about 10 people to about 30 people all based in the office in Manchester.
 Over two years we grew quickly, which was really exciting.
 Then a few things happened within the business; one of the directors left, which meant that a pay out that had to happen.
 A lot of the cash that we’d been sitting on, (which was making us feel quite confident) left the business.
 We also started to come to a point, in October, just about to hit Christmas period, which is always a slow time.
 I think the first month we lost around £20,000 and then we were looking at December losing even more.